US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January - KESQ

 Daily Covid-19 cases in the US reached a record high on Thursday, with experts warning that death rates could triple by mid-January.

-There were 88,521 new cases of the coronavirus reported in the US on October 29, according to data from Johns Hopkins University — 9,540 more cases than Wednesday.
+Johns Hopkins University reported 88,521 new cases in the US on Thursday — 9,540 more cases than Wednesday.

+On Friday, there have been an additional 37,870 cases and 440 deaths reported so far.

 “This is the hardest point in this pandemic right now — the next two months,” Dr. Scott Gottlieb, former commissioner of the US Food and Drug Administration, said during an interview on CNBC’s “Squawk Box” Thursday.
 “We can’t give up our guard right now.”